pajacobs-ghub/eDAQS-programs/README.md

 While DAQ-MCU is sampling, the sampled data are stored locally on the SRAM chip, which is used as a circular buffer.
-With sampling for an indefinite time, the oldest data in the chip are overwritten with the most recent data.
+When sampling for an indefinite time, the oldest data in the chip are overwritten with the most recent data.
+The trigger for a recording event may be sourced from one of the analog input signals passing a threshold level, by an external trigger signal passing a threshold level, or by another board pulling the Event# signal low.

 ![Schematic diagram for the AVR-eDAQ-1 board](./figures/edaq-node-1-avr-pic-system.png)

+Pin header J5, at the top right of the board, is used to provide 5V power and access to the RS485 bus.
+It also provides access to the common Event# signal so that the recording on several node boards can be synchronized.
+The pins are:

+1. 5V
+2. GND
+3. RS485 A
+4. RS485 B
+5. Event#

 The COMMS-MCU accepts commands from the RS485 port and always responds.
 Some commands may be passed to the DAQ-MCU for configuration,